NaoiseGaffney/Training/README.md

 * **Django App - Account:** Consumer Authentication and Authorisation.
 	* Consumer can register, login, edit character profile, change password, reset password (e-mail notification), and logout.
 	* Consumer Dashboard access.
 	* Consumer can view, add, update, and delete comments linked to purchases.
-The e-mail address of the Conusmer (authenticated user) is used to reference the orders.
+The username (updated from email address to username (added username to order model)) of the Consumer (authenticated user) is used to reference the orders.

 ### Features Left to Implement
 * **NEW - Django App - Order Rating and Comments:** -- IMPLEMENTED 30 April 2021.
 Added to current features.